gizmola/docker4lamp/README.md

  - start adding code, and/or packages with composer/composer.json
  - Add your docker4lamp project to git

+## Localhost SSL

+docker4compose uses the [mkcert project](https://github.com/FiloSottile/mkcert) to generate valid SSL certificates for your _docker4lamp_ environment.
+This relieves you of having to install and run mkcert yourself, or reconfiguring the apache vhost.

+All you need to do is retrieve the root cert from the container and install it in your workstation's local certificate store.

+By default, the cert will allow for valid SSL access to *.**APP_NAME**.localhost

+### Installing the cert

+- The /cert directory is designed for you to keep a locally accessible copy of the generated certs
+- Step #1: Copy the certs from the container

+<div class="highlight highlight-source-shell"><pre>
+docker cp mkcert:/root/.local/share/mkcert/mkcert/ ./cert/
+</pre></div>

+- Step #2: Install the root cert on your workstation

+For __Mac/OSX__:

+<div class="highlight highlight-source-shell"><pre>
+sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ./cert/mkcert/rootCA.pem
+</pre></div>

+For __Windows__:

+<div class="highlight highlight-source-shell"><pre>
+certutil.exe -addstore root ./cert/mkcert/rootCA.pem
+</pre></div>

+- Step #3: Add an entry to your /etc/hosts file for your dev domain.
+Assuming that your **APP_NAME** is "myproject"

+<div class="highlight highlight-source-shell"><pre>
+127.0.0.1 myproject.localhost www.myproject.localhost
+</pre></div>

+_Your browser should see your development server as valid when you open https://www.myproject.localhost_

+#### Note for Firefox users:
+By default Firefox does not trust root certs installed in the operating system.
+[You can work around this using Mozilla's documentation.](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox)

 ### Developing your code

 Your code goes into the docker4lamp/_project_ directory.
 Don't change the name of this directory unless you are clear on changes you would need to make to your apache and debug settings